In 2020, Join Us for a Brand New Vision of Stage Racing in the Republic of Artsakh!

 After a turn-around in Karintak and ascending out of Hunot Canyon, the race will finish back in Shushi with an overnight in hotels and a celebratory evening with Armenian food, music, and a final deep immersion in Artsakhzi culture.
 Buses will transport runners back to Yerevan the next morning.

-Registration and Field Limit:Many, many more details about this remarkable new event will be posted here in June and then further in September of 2019.
+Registration and Field Limit:Many, many more details about this remarkable new event will be posted here in September of 2019.
 We anticipate opening registration on approximately October 1, 2019 with a field limit of just 50 runners for the inaugural race.

 The Mountainous Republic of Artsakh – formerly known as Nagorno Karabakh during the Soviet era – is a democratic, Christian, Armenian homeland located just east of Armenia itself.
 It’s an absolutely gorgeous place, covered almost entirely in pristine, green, forested mountainous with trails and pathways dating back literally thousands of years.
 Artsakh is home to beautiful, fascinating towns and villages, ancient sites, natural wonders, Christian churches dating as far back as the 4th Century AD, the history city of Shushi, the gorgeous capital city of Stepanakert, and much more.